discoveryjs/jora/docs/articles/intro.md

   Jora automatically aggregates values across arrays and eliminates duplicates by default.
 This simplifies data queries and reduces the need for additional processing steps to handle duplicate values.

-### Aggregates and eliminates duplicates
-Jora automatically aggregates values across arrays and eliminates duplicates by default.
-This simplifies data queries and reduces the need for additional processing steps to handle duplicate values.

 ## Syntax basics

 Jora's syntax is designed to be simple and easy to understand.
 Here are some basic examples to help you get started: